 Alternatively, the balisong is also known worldwide as the butterfly or fan knife after the way its two handles open from being a compact tool with the blade hidden.
 It is also sometimes called the Batangas knife2, likely because its manufacture is an industry in the province but most particularly in Taal, where there is even a village called Balisong.

-What we as teenagers took as fact was that the balisong was a Batangueño invention, despite its apparent worldwide fame.
+What this author and friends, as teenagers, took as fact was that the balisong was a Batangueño invention, despite its apparent worldwide fame.
 It was not uncommon, for instance, to see such a knife used in a Hollywood gangster movie.
-However, I am belatedly discovering that the balisong may not even be a Batangueño invention at all.
+However, this writer is belatedly discovering that the balisong may not even be a Batangueño invention at all.

 balisong